Yes, in line with NASA's general data policy. Please refer to the GPM Data Policy for further details.

 This is the microwave-calibrated infrared precipitation estimate.

-Multi-sallite precipitation estimate with climatological gauge calibration [Final, Early, Late]
+Multi-satellite precipitation estimate with (climatological) gauge calibration [Final, Early, Late]

-This is the precipitation estimate that has been calibrated with gauge data.
+This is the precipitation estimate that is calibrated with monthly gauge data for the Final Run.
 This variable is recommended for most users.
-Note: Climatological gauge calibration is used in Early and Late would be climatological, but in V06 no calibration is applied in either Early or Late.
+Note: The gauge calibration used in Early and Late would be climatological, but in V06 no calibration is applied in either Early or Late.

 Multi-satellite precipitation estimate [Final]

 This is the precipitation estimate that has not been calibrated with gauge data.

 Accumulation-weighted probability of liquid precipitation phase [Final]